almostengr/light-show-extender/website/docs/details.md

 * On average, about 330 songs are played per night
 * Custom software that interfaces with the National Weather Service for weather information and Twitter to share show information

+## Song Suggestions

+We do take suggestions for future light shows.
+Sned your song suggestion to us via Twitter my mentioning or sending a DM to
+<a href="https://twitter.com/hplightshow" target="_blank">@hplightshow</a>.

 ## Other Information

 To find out more about the light show, including previous years show information and behind the